 What is the best way to get back into shape?

-Navigating fitness is already complex and confusing with what seems to be thousands of “top ways” to start so it’s important to set reasonable goals and work with your provider to come out on top with your low t treatment.
-Fitness and the gym should be tools to help alleviate back pain and knee pain.
+Navigating fitness is already complex and confusing with what seems to be thousands of “top ways” to start.
+It’s important to set reasonable goals and work with your provider to come out on top with your low T treatment.
+Fitness, weight lifting, and the gym should be tools to help alleviate back pain and knee pain.
 Tailoring your gym experience around hobbies you enjoy will improve the functional fitness aspect of each session.

 If you have no time for the gym, at-home work outs like p90x or basic yard work can be a fine place to break a sweat.